jckarter/clay/README.txt

 Pre-requisites
 --------------

-Clay requires LLVM 3.1, Clang 3.1, and CMake version 2.6 or later.
+Clay requires CMake version 2.6 or later, and LLVM and Clang 3.1.
+Note that LLVM versions are not backward-compatible so developer versions of LLVM and/or later releases are not compatible with this version of Clay.

 CMake Configuration
 -------------------